 There is no brand that understands slaying brown pow better than Inov-8.
-While inov-8 has a stable of capable steeds for running the fells, we found the X-Talon ($170) an absolute joy in the slop.
+While inov-8 has a stable of capable steeds for running the fells, we found the X-Talon ($185) an unstoppable bundle of joy in the slop.

 The shoe fits like a slipper, inspiring supreme confidence at speed.
 And 8mm carbon-infused knuckle-lugs cleat the sole, chewing through slick ground like crampons.

 Deviating from our list, it’s not waterproof, but it’s totally bombproof.
 The seamless ballistic nylon upper is wrapped by a thin rubber rand that stretches from the toe to the midfoot.
 A thin bootie tongue sits under linguini-thin laces to keep the mud from slipping inside the shoe.